The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Forward modeling of cluster observables

 In addition, we assume that the scatter of the richness around the mean relation at a fixed halo mass and redshift can be parametrized by four parameters, $\sigma_0$, $q$, $q_z$, and $p_z$ as

-We also discuss the validity of including redshift evolution parameters of $q_z$ and $p_z$ in Section~\ref{sec:discussion:redshiftevolution}.
-We only use the parameter regions of $\{\sigma_0, q, q_z, p_z\}$ with $\sigma_{\ln N|M, z}>0$ for all halo mass and redshift in consideration for the parameter estimation.
-In this treatment, $\sigma_{\ln N|M, z}$ should be effectively regarded as a {\it total} scatter, including contributions of the intrinsic scatters, the richness measurement errors, the halo orientation effect \citep[e.g.,][]{Dietrichetal2014}, the projection effect \citep[e.g.,][]{Costanzietal2018}, and any other source of observational scatter that may be present.
+We also discuss the validity of including redshift evolution parameters, $q_z$ and $p_z$, in Section~\ref{sec:discussion:redshiftevolution}.
+We only consider the parameter regions of $\{\sigma_0, q, q_z, p_z\}$ that result in $\sigma_{\ln N|M, z}>0$ for all halo mass and redshift for the parameter estimation.
+In this treatment, $\sigma_{\ln N|M, z}$ should be effectively regarded as a {\it total} scatter, including contributions from the intrinsic scatters, the richness measurement errors, the halo orientation effect \citep[e.g.,][]{Dietrichetal2014}, the projection effect \citep[e.g.,][]{Costanzietal2018}, and any other source of observational scatter that may be present.

-In summary, we model the richness-mass relation in equation~(\ref{eq:p_lambda}) with the eight model parameters.
-We constrain these parameters and check whether this model can reproduce the measurements of the cluster abundance and stacked lensing profiles simultaneously with an acceptable value of $\chi^{2}_{\rm min}/{\rm dof}$.
+In summary, we model the richness-mass relation in equation~(\ref{eq:p_lambda}) with eight model parameters.
+We constrain these parameters and check whether this model can reproduce measurements of the cluster abundance and stacked lensing profiles simultaneously with an acceptable value of $\chi^{2}_{\rm min}/{\rm dof}$.